Jqmfg/Notes/IntroToLinux/Chapter6.md

 ### SUMMARY
 ___

-  * The main sources of Linux documentation are the man pages, GNU Info, the help options and commands, and a variety of online documentation resources
+  * The main sources of Linux documentation are the man pages, GNU Info, the help options and commands, and a variety of online documentation resources.
-  * The man utility searches, formats, and displays man pages
+  * The man utility searches, formats, and displays man pages.
-  * The man pages provide in-depth documentation about programs and other topics about the system including config files, system calls, library routines, and the kernel
+  * The man pages provide in-depth documentation about programs and other topics about the system including config files, system calls, library routines, and the kernel.
-  * The GNU Info System was created by the GNU project as its standard documentation
+  * The GNU Info System was created by the GNU project as its standard documentation.
-  * It is robust and is accessible via command line, web, and graphical tools using info
+  * It is robust and is accessible via command line, web, and graphical tools using info.
-  * Short descriptions for commands are usually displayed with the ` -h ` or ` --help ` argument
+  * Short descriptions for commands are usually displayed with the ` -h ` or ` --help ` argument.
-  * You can type help at the command line to display a synopsis of built-in commands
+  * You can type help at the command line to display a synopsis of built-in commands.
-  * There are many other help resources both on your system and on the internet
+  * There are many other help resources both on your system and on the internet.